 - Know your audience.
 Use colors that suit your content and consumer base.
 If your site is focused on children’s products, bright fun colors are great.
 If you are in the tech or professional services space, blue, white, black, and grey are typical.

 Graphics are a key content element.
 They help to create a unified brand and increase engagement and understanding, especially when more complex topics are involved.
 They also give your readers’ eyes a break when reading through lengthier pieces of content.
 Both the look and feel of your imagery and whether or not you choose to use stock photos or custom designed graphics (whether in-house or through an outside agency) are important decisions you should make early on when defining your brand.
-This topic reviews some important graphical and stock photo considerations.
+This topic reviews some important graphic and stock photo considerations.

 Graphics & Photos